We review 30 portacots, priced from $60 to $480.

 How we test

-Safety performance and design was tested to the requirements of selected clauses of the Australian Standard, AS/NZS 2195:1999 Folding cots – Safety requirements.
+Our tester, Matthew Tung, assesses safety performance and design against the requirements of selected clauses of the Australian Standard, AS/NZS 2195:1999 Folding cots – Safety requirements.
 We also tested the breathability clause from the 2010 standard.

-To determine ease of use, the portable cots were assessed on:
+To determine ease of use, Matthew assesses the portable cots on: